Zanzibar is a tropical paradise in East Africa. This beautiful island is situated 35km off the coast of Tanzania’s mainland.

 Then visit the northeast of Zanzibar for pristine beaches, diving, and high luxury accommodations.

-If you are interested in dolphin safaris, then visit Pemba islands where you could combine your trip with a clove plantation and village visit.
+If you are interested in dolphin safaris, then visit the Pemba Islands, where you could combine your trip with a clove plantation and village visit.

 Unguja is the most visited and can be easily accessed from Tanzania’s mainland by ferry.